Vishalr61/thanos-sort/README.md

 - **THANOS SORT ▼** opens the details panel (dataset, snap count, array state, complexity).
 Use **✕ Close** inside the panel to dismiss it.
 - **Reset** starts a new universe (new names, 50 dots again).

-## Why?

-Because Thanos is inevitable.

-## License

-MIT.
-The snap does not care about copyright.